DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 3. Mesh faces

 ### Mesh Elements
 Dynamo defines Meshes using a Face-Vertex data structure.
 At its most basic level, this structure is simply a collection of points which are grouped into polygons.
-The points of a Mesh are called vertices, while the polygons are called faces.
+The points of a Mesh are called vertices, while the surface-like polygons are called faces.
 To create a Mesh we need a list of vertices and a system of grouping those vertices into faces called an index group.

 ![](images/5-7/meshFacesVertices.png)